How To Make Homemade Setting Spray

 - Filtered Water

-The first ingredient you would need for the makeup setting spray is filtered water.
-Avoid using water straight out of the tap as you can never be sure of the chemicals or debris that might be in the water.
+Avoid using water straight from the tap, as you can never be sure of the chemicals or debris that might be in it.

 Filtered water should be clean and pure enough to use.
 A bottle of distilled or purified water is perfect.